AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

 ### Mark a plan as completed {#mark-as-completed}

-If your plan is not performing well enough or if you want to drop it to create another one, you can mark it as completed.
+If your IPs were warmed up with the desired volume, or if your plan is not performing well enough or if you want to drop it to create another one, you can mark it as completed.

 To do so, click the **[!UICONTROL More]** button on top right of the IP warmup plan and select **[!UICONTROL Mark as completed]**.